LOVE - SERVE - GROW

 Every day counts: Missing 10% of school in a year equates to nearly 4 weeks of missed learning (19 days or 80 lessons).

-Children must not return to school until 48 hours after their last bout of vomiting or diarrhoea.
-This is essential to protect your child and their peers (UNCRC Article 24).
+The 48-Hour Rule: Children must not return to school until 48 hours after their last bout of vomiting or diarrhoea (UNCRC Article 24).

-If your child is unwell, please contact the school every day of absence via phone, email, or the Arbor system.
+Daily Reporting: If your child is unwell, please contact the school every day of absence by 8:40 am via phone, email, or the Arbor system.

 Years 1–6: 08:30–08:40